Would you like to know what Inspired us to Build a DIY Kitchen Island in our new Farmhouse?

 Replace Hardware

-By adding industrial bins to the open shelving, additional storage was created but with a clean look.
-They work well with the industrial bar stools.
-Since so many people ask about the cow print, here is the link.
+Adding industrial bins to the open shelving created additional storage but with a clean look.
+They work well with industrial bar stools.

-The lighting in this area is all vintage industrial style fixtures salvaged from an old gas station.
-Here is a similar look for the lighting and you can see more re-purposed furniture makeover’s here.
+The lighting in this area is all vintage industrial-style fixtures salvaged from an old gas station.
+I found these similar lights for your convenience.

 So how do you like it?
-One thing that makes the island special is the eclectic mix of style and each side has it’s own unique quality.
+The eclectic mix of styles makes the island special; each side has its unique quality.
 Concrete Pears and Slate Cutting Board accent the top of the sideboard.

 Update on Farmhouse Kitchen Island

-After living with the neutral gray island for almost 5 year, it got a fresh update with green paint.
-See all the details here.
+After living with the neutral gray island for almost five years, it got a fresh update with green paint.
+You can check out Dirt Road Adventures if you’d like to see more details about the paint update.

 Thanks so much for stopping by.
-Hopefully, you will be inspired to create your own DIY projects from these pages.
-This was by far our most challenging DIY Project to date.
+Hopefully, these pages will inspire you to create your DIY projects.
+This was our most challenging DIY Project until we built a Greenhouse.
+Please take a look at how to build a DIY Greenhouse.

 Pin it to remember it